 These days many of these clothes, bags, plastic, and electronic items are made, consumed, and then thrown out in landfills (linear economy).

 What is the difference between Circular Economy and Linear Economy?

-Let us take the example of the device on which you are reading this, your cell phone, laptop, or tablet – contains copper, lead, zinc, mercury, arsenic, and many other raw materials that are excavated from the earth’s surface.
+Let us take the example of the device on which you are reading this, your cell phone, laptop, or tablet – which contains copper, lead, zinc, mercury, arsenic, and many other raw materials that are excavated from the earth’s surface.

 Can all the raw materials last forever?
 Sure, it will get exhausted sooner or later.
 Unless we find alternatives, our future generations will not have mobile phones.
 This is Linear Economy.

 Another option is to start giving back, whenever we want to change our mobile phone or laptop, instead of throwing it out – we give it to someone, resell it, or give it for recycling.
 Manufacturers can retrieve the raw materials (copper, lead, zinc, etc.) from the old device and use them to make a new device.
-This is Circular Economy
+This is a Circular Economy

 Linear Economy is taking the resources -> making the product -> throwing the product ⬇️.

 While the Circular economy is about restoring, reusing, repurposing, and recycling 🔄.